sh4mia/ieee754converter/README.md

 In version 1.2 of the "IEEE-754 Floating Point Converter," the following updates have been made:

 - Updated README.md

+## Update 1.3

+In version 1.3 of the "IEEE-754 Floating Point Converter," the following updates have been made:

+- Added requirements.txt
+- Updated README.md

 ## Contributing